 Figure \ref{fig:Beliefs} shows the participants' beliefs about the extent to which targeted political advertising influences Republicans and Democrats.
-We find that Republicans believe that Democrats ($\mu=3.20$) are more influenced than Republicans ($\mu=2.83$).
-Democrats report opposite beliefs, stating that they believe that Republicans ($\mu=3.41$) are more influenced than Democrats ($\mu=2.94$).
-Consistent with the third-person effect, these results show that Republicans as well as Democrats state that they believe that supporters of the opposing party are more influenced by targeted political advertisement than supporters of their own party (Wilcoxon-signed-rank-test, p<0.001).
-Exploratory data analysis reveals that the difference in participants' beliefs about the effect that targeted political advertisement has on opposing party supporters relative to supporters of their own party is not significantly different between Republicans and Democrats (two-sided Welch t-test, t(1540), d=0.08, p=0.11).
-This belief gap suggests that supporters of both parties believe that the opposing party benefits more from the use of targeted political advertising, suggesting that it harms partisan self-interest.
-The size of the belief gap between own and other party is correlated to different attitudes that participants hold.
-We find that this gap is significantly positively correlated to higher levels of affective and ideological polarization, perceived desirability of the advertising and high subjective political knowledge.
-Participants that hold a more negative view of the opposing party as measured on a feelings thermometer report a larger difference in effects on supporters of the opposing parties and supporters of their own party (SI Appendix SI Table 3, OLS-Regression, p<0.001).
-We also find that the level of conservatism for Republicans and liberalism for Democrats as measured on scale for social and economic conservatism \citep{everett201312} is positively correlated with their belief about how strongly opposing party supporters are influenced by targeted political advertisement (SI Appendix SI Table 3, OLS-Regression, p<0.001).
-Participants, who see the advertising as more socially and culturally desirable report a significantly smaller gap in beliefs between own and other party (SI Appendix SI Table 3, OLS-Regression, p<0.001).
-Taken together, these results suggest that people's belief that supporters of the opposing party are more influenced than supporters of their own party is linked to a negative perception of the opposition and a dislike of targeted political advertising more generally.
-That is in line with previous literature on the third-person effect that suggests that people's belief about the influence of media messages on others relative to themselves is correlated to the social distance to the other and a negative perception of the message.
-Moreover, participants who self-report a high level of political knowledge report a larger gap between own and other party (SI Appendix SI Table 3, OLS-Regression, p=0.04).
-We further find that participants belief that targeted political advertising has a very small influence on themselves ($\mu=2.39$).
+We found that Republicans believed that Democrats ($\mu=3.20$) are more influenced than are Republicans ($\mu=2.83$).
+In contrast, Democrats stated that they believed that Republicans ($\mu=3.41$) were more influenced than were Democrats ($\mu=2.94$).
+Consistent with the third-person effect, these results show that Republicans as well as Democrats expressed the belief that supporters of the opposing party are more influenced by targeted political advertisement than are supporters of their own party (Wilcoxon-signed-rank-test, p<0.001).
+Exploratory data analysis reveals that the difference in participants' beliefs about the effect of targeted political advertisement on opposing party supporters relative to supporters of their own party is not significantly different between Republicans and Democrats (two-sided Welch t-test, t(1540), d=0.08, p=0.11).
+This belief gap indicates that supporters of both parties believe that the opposing party benefits more from the use of targeted political advertising than does their own, and therefore they perceive such advertising as harmful to their partisan self-interest.
+The size of the belief gap between one’s own party and the other party is correlated to different attitudes that participants hold.
+We found a significant positive correlation between this gap and higher levels of affective and ideological polarization, perceived desirability of the advertising, and high subjective political knowledge.
+Participants holding a more negative view of the opposing party as measured on a feelings thermometer reported their belief in a larger difference in effects on supporters of the opposing parties and supporters of their own party (SI Appendix SI Table 3, OLS-Regression, p<0.001).
+We also found that the level of conservatism for Republicans and liberalism for Democrats as measured on scale for social and economic conservatism \citep{everett201312} positively correlated with their beliefs about how strongly opposing party supporters are influenced by targeted political advertising (SI Appendix SI Table 3, OLS-Regression, p<0.001).
+Participants who saw the advertising as more socially and culturally desirable reported a significantly smaller gap in beliefs between their own party and the other party (SI Appendix SI Table 3, OLS-Regression, p<0.001).
+Taken together, these results suggest that people's belief that supporters of the opposing party are more influenced than supporters of their own party by political advertising is linked to a negative perception of the opposition and a more general dislike of targeted political advertising.
+This conclusion accords with previous literature on the third-person effect that suggests that people's belief about the influence of media messages on others relative to themselves correlates with the social distance to the other and a negative perception of the message.
+Moreover, participants who self-reported a high level of political knowledge reported a larger gap between their own party and the other party (SI Appendix SI Table 3, OLS-Regression, p=0.04).
+We further found that participants believed that targeted political advertising had a very small influence on themselves ($\mu=2.39$).

 \subsection*{Support for government regulation}